lafitteque/POModder-AllYouCanMine/README.md

 By POModder

-## Use All You Can Mine as a dependency
+## Use All You Can Mine's new tiles and worldmodifiers

 Please read the wiki dedicated to this : [here](https://github.com/lafitteque/POModder-AllYouCanMine/wiki)